 To do so, start a “water cooler” channel on your collaboration platform.
 This will allow people to periodically post their thoughts on the latest current events or what they’re up to during stay-at-home orders.
 Not only does this equate to team building, but it also brings people together during one of modern mankind’s strangest times.

 Spread Some Good News

 No one loves to wake up each morning to hear how many people died or became infected over the last 24 hours.
 That’s why a great way to boost morale is to post some uplifting news.
 The Good News Network is an ideal place to start, but you can also scour your local news.
 Even national news outlets have feelgood stories buried at the bottom of the page.
-The idea is to bring forth a glimmer of hope and find stories that can reduce feelings of distress, gloom, or isolation as a result of COVID-19.
+The idea is to bring forth a glimmer of hope and find stories that can reduce feelings of distress, gloom, or isolation.

 Sometimes, team building is taking a step back and just breathing.
 You can forget about the project your team is diligently working on and forget that it might be months until life returns to normal.

 To do this, set up a regular mindfulness session.
 Ask your team for a volunteer(s) to lead a meditation or a yoga session each morning.
 Don’t make these mandatory.
 Instead, welcome anyone who wants to join.
 This will help alleviate some of the stress that goes along with transitioning to a new remote team.

 20 Questions To Get To Know You Better

 This activity can be one of the most simple and fun.
 Although starting by asking personal questions may be tempting, it is crucial to keep the topics light and fun.
 This small questionnaire helps spark a conversation between colleagues.
 The deeper-level connections come later.